ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 What is provided?
 -----------------

-The content provided is open source licensed configurations to assist in achieving or auditing compliance to one of the benchmark providers listed above.
+The content provided is open-source licensed configurations to assist in achieving or auditing compliance to one of the benchmark providers listed above.

 This consists of two components: